What’s the secret to more sales conversions?

 It gets worse.

-So 97% of the prospects in your pipeline aren’t ready to buy; 60% of these prospects aren’t willing to buy, and half of them aren’t willing to buy from you.
+So 97% of prospects aren’t ready to buy; 60% of prospects aren’t willing to buy, and half of those aren’t willing to buy from you.
 Ever.

 This means it’s not a numbers game.
 You’re not going to win more deals by spamming the market.
 If you want to develop a reputation for winning, you’ll need to help your prospects win as well.
 This means sales outreach is a targeting and matchmaking game.